Hoversquid/MLAnimator/README.md

 Using the argument `-ft <filetype>` will let you set the animation to a `gif` or `mp4`.

+Using the `-a` option, MLAnimator will select all of the images in the selected directory tree and make animations from them.
+Requires no further input after use.

 `MLAnimator.py` is also in the CoLab notebook, but you may want to output your renders to Google Drive to save your images in case your runtime limit is hit.